section-engineering-education/engineering-education/content/articles/understanding-closures-in-ruby/index.md

 ## Closure use-cases

-1. Closures preserve the partial running state of a program, thus can be used to simulate classes.
+1. Closures can be used to simulate classes in Ruby.
-1. Closures are used to implement callbacks in Ruby.
+2. Closures are used to implement callbacks in Ruby.

 To have a good understanding of our topic, we will take a tour around Ruby blocks and callable objects.

 ## Blocks

-Blocks are used to capture code that can be passed into methods as arguments and executed later.
+Blocks are used to capture code that can be passed as method arguments and executed later.

 In Ruby, blocks can be delimited by _curly braces_ or by _do/end_ keyword pair, they also act as anonymous functions.

 We are going to explore the **yield** keyword and **block_given?()** method, explore block variables and how they relate to blocks acting as closures.

-Encapsulating behaviour into blocks and passing it into methods is a powerful technique in programming.
+Encapsulating behavior into blocks and passing it into methods is a powerful technique in programming.

 Yield inside a block simply means _"execute the block"_